Because Owning And Flying Your Beechcraft Can Be Done Safely AND For Less Money!

 Get a plastic container with a cover (Home Depot and Pep Boys have them in my area) that will take your quantity of oil.
 I have found the 300 ounce laundry detergent bottles to be really convenient.
 They seal up nice, have an easy carry handle, have a nice cap opening to insert the drain hose and easily drain out.

-If you have an oil quick drain, the process is very simple: just remove the metal "patch kit" from below the drain, attach tubing that drains into the bucket and go.
+Otherwise the process is simple: just remove the metal "patch kit" from below the drain, attach tubing that drains into the bucket and go.
 If you have not (yet) got a QD, order one and install it when you do the next change.
 Without a QD, all you need is the proper size metal gasket for the plug (do not re-use the metal gasket), and a wind-less day so that most of the oil hits your bucket.
 Take your oil sample (you are on an analysis program, right?) mid-stream.
 Of course, it is best to change the oil after you have flown, since the warm oil drains much better than cold.

 Add your oil.
 Make sure the cap is on.
 Ground run it and shut down, and check for leaks.